Diksha-Rathi/Device-Assessment/README.md

 1. Group JSON results by serial number.
 2. Sort groups in ascending order of date.
 3. If number of data points for a given serial number
-   * Equals 0: Add "unknown" to result
+   * Equals 1: Add "unknown" to result
+   * Greather than 1:
+      If for a given date, the available data is-
+      * Greate than 1: Find average for 24 hours.
-   * Equal to 1: Find average from the first nearest almost full charge value and reset previously calculated average.
+      * Equal to 1: Find average from the first nearest almost full charge value and reset previously calculated average
-   * Greather than 1: Find average for 24 hours.

 ## Future scope of work